Texas Historic Landmarks: A Journey Through Time

 • Highlights: Visitors can enjoy lovely walks among historic homes and gardens while learning about the area’s history.

-Spanish Governor’s Palace Importance During Spanish Colonial Era
+Spanish Governor’s Palace Importance During the Spanish Colonial Era

 The Spanish Governor’s Palace, located in San Antonio, was erected in the 18th century and served as the official house of the Spanish governor.
 The palace features a combination of Spanish and Mexican architectural elements.